Package insert / prescribing information

 Indications and Usage for Propafenone Extended Release Capsule

-Propafenone hydrochloride extended-release capsules are indicated to prolong the time to recurrence of symptomatic atrial fibrillation (AF) in patients with episodic (most likely paroxysmal or persistent) AF who do not have structural heart disease.
+Propafenone HCl Extended Release Capsules, USP are indicated to prolong the time to recurrence of symptomatic atrial fibrillation (AF) in patients with episodic (most likely paroxysmal or persistent) AF who do not have structural heart disease.

-- The use of propafenone hydrochloride extended-release capsules in patients with permanent AF or in patients exclusively with atrial flutter or paroxysmal supraventricular tachycardia (PSVT) has not been evaluated.
-Do not use propafenone hydrochloride extended-release capsules to control ventricular rate during AF.
+- The use of propafenone ER capsules in patients with permanent AF or in patients exclusively with atrial flutter or paroxysmal supraventricular tachycardia (PSVT) has not been evaluated.
+Do not use propafenone ER capsules to control ventricular rate during AF.

 - Some patients with atrial flutter treated with propafenone have developed 1:1 conduction, producing an increase in ventricular rate.
 Concomitant treatment with drugs that increase the functional atrioventricular (AV) nodal refractory period is recommended.